vimond/replay/plans.md

 In the npm package, include a simple implementation covering HTML5 video, with the streamlined API.
 This might be open-sourced.

+Create stream state change to event emitter helper, to be plugged into all pure VideoStreamer components.

 `<BasicVideoStreamer />`

+### Composable VideoSyreamer

+Allows to specify different VideoStreamer components and mappings.

+Consider callback prop invoked with possible playback technologies for the current browser.
+The callback should return appropriate stream for one of the possible technologies.

+Premium option returning structure with both DRM and non-DRM.

 ### ✓ Mock streamer component